 The reality is that not everyone fits neatly into a cultural box.
 In an increasingly connected world, more and more people are identifying themselves as third culture.
 An ethnically Chinese person who speaks English could be raised in Ireland and migrated to Singapore.
 An ethnically Senegalese French-speaking person could be raised in Canada and move to Japan.
 What will be the cultural identity for both the Chinese and Senegalese?
 Will it be the ethnic culture, the national culture or the adopted country culture?
 If they lived in the "waters" of their adopted country long enough, do they then identify with their new culture?

 Cultural Training can only take us so far.
 Thus, within a global virtual team, we need to put in the effort to recognise and empathise with each other on an individual level.

 3 Ways to Promote Cultural Awareness

 More should be done for your global virtual team to reap the benefits of cultural awareness.
 The most crucial thing in promoting cultural awareness is to bring these learnings and experiences into the daily conversations of your global virtual team.
 Here are three ways to promote cultural awareness in your international virtual team.

 Don't assume.
 Don't take things personally.

 To this new colleague, it's their typical greeting from Yorkshire2 to acknowledge ladies in the room.
 For others, they may assume that your new colleague is flirting with them.
-If this greeting is taken personally, one might feel offended with the informality in a professional setting.
+If taken personally, one might feel offended by the informality in a professional setting.